bestie/terrestrial/README.md

 ## Why is it?

-* It seems like ROM may not be finished any time soon and I felt I could put together something functional albeit less ambitious
 * I love the Sequel library
 * I love decoupling persistence
 * Writing a complex datamapper is sure way to stall your project so I'm writing